D4Dead/DCoreTest/README.md

 # Dependecies

-This project needs this dependecies
+This project needs this dependecies:

 * DCore
 * DExceptionUtil